Steering Assist Is Reduced Drive with Care

 This can cause the steering assist is reduced signal to pop up as the steering assist is most definitely affected by this.
 [3]

-1. Faulty Temperature Gauge
+1. Faulty temperature sensor

 But if your car’s engine has been on for quite some time, and the gauge still shows the car’s engine is cold, then it is faulty and needs to be fixed.